LGuitron/LIBOL-python/README.md

-Library for Online Learning algorithms in Python 3 This project is based on LIBOL https://github.com/LIBOL/LIBOL by stevenhoi, and contains some First Order and Second Order algorithms, as well as options for customizing these algorithms as needed (regularization, and hyperparameters)
+Library for Online Learning algorithms in Python 3 This project is based on LIBOL https://github.com/LIBOL/LIBOL by stevenhoi, and contains some First Order and Second Order algorithms, as well as options for customizing these algorithms as needed

 ## Getting Started